clue/docker-ttrss/README.md

 The default login credentials are:

-Username: admin
+* Username: admin
-Password: password
+* Password: password

-Obviously, you're recommended to change those ASAP.
+Obviously, you're recommended to change these as soon as possible.

 ## Installation Walkthrough

+Having trouble getting the above to run?
+This is the detailed installation walkthrough.
+If you've already followed the [quickstart](#quickstart) guide and everything works, you can skip this part.

 ### Running